AvishekPD/AvishekPD/README.md

 Hello there!
 My name is Avishek and I am currently learning various stuff.
 I like to programme in C and python.
 Machine will 100% will rule the humanity.
 Hail!Robotism! <br>
 Currently learning to become h@k0r!.
 Want to learn Rust and Java!<br>
 Man .NET is highly in demand~<br>
-having daily job crisis like any other programming newbie.
+Having daily job crisis like any other programming newbie.
 Hope this open source community will accept me.<br>
 Also I love to rice my machine randomly once or twice a month, so check them out too!<br>
-You can char or have a talk with me by using the link below!
+You can chat or have a talk with me by using the link below!
+Beware imma Weeb!

 ---
 ## Contact or Chat with Me Here